mtak-/swym/info/rbtree.md

 ### Lookup 100,000 Random Values

 Numbers 0..100_000 are put into a vec, shuffled, then put into the tree before the benchmark is run.
-The benchmark consists of lookup up the elements from the vec in the tree in the "shuffled" order.
+The benchmark consists of looking up the elements from the vec in the tree in the shuffled order.

 ![lookup](lookup.png)